haileys/BBsharp/Getting Started.md

     {
     	public static void Main()
     	{
-    		string BBCode = "[b]Hello there![/b] I've been converted to HTML with [i]BBsharp[i].";
+    		string BBCode = "[b]Hello there![/b] I've been converted to HTML with [i]bbsharp[i].";

     		Console.WriteLine("BBCode: {0}", BBCode);
     		Console.WriteLine("HTML: {0}", BBCode.BbToHtml());
     	}
     }

 That's it.
-However, using the easy way means that you have no way of setting how BBsharp works.
+However, using the easy way means that you have no way of setting how bbsharp works.
 If you wish to add some custom tags, you'll need to use the more advanced way which is detailed below.

 ### Converting BBCode to HTML - more advanced

-BBsharp was designed to be modular, and therefore only provides the HTML output features if you request them.
-Let's load up the BBsharp namespace and the HTML renderer namespace (we'll also need the `System.Collections.Generic` namespace later on):
+bbsharp was designed to be modular, and therefore only provides the HTML output features if you request them.
+Let's load up the bbsharp namespace and the HTML renderer namespace (we'll also need the `System.Collections.Generic` namespace later on):

     using bbsharp;
     using bbsharp.Renderers.Html;
     using System.Collections.Generic;

-Now use the `BBCodeDocument.Load()` method to parse a string of BBCode into a BBCode DOM.
-BBsharp is designed around a base class: `BBCodeNode`.
+Now use the `BBCodeDocument.Load()` method to parse a string of BBCode into a BBCode DOM. bbsharp is designed around a base class: `BBCodeNode`.
 Both the `BBCodeDocument` and `BBCodeTextNode` (a non-tag node) classes inherit from it. `BBCodeNode` was inspired by the `System.Xml.XmlNode` class from the .NET Framework and implements most of the methods that `XmlNode` does.

-    BBCodeDocument document = BBCodeDocument.Load("[b]Hello there![/b] I've been converted to HTML with [name]BBsharp[/name].");
+    BBCodeDocument document = BBCodeDocument.Load("[b]Hello there![/b] I've been converted to HTML with [name]bbsharp[/name].");

 Notice how we've used a custom tag - `[name]` - here.
 The BBCode parser doesn't care about specifics such as which tags exist and which don't.
 In fact, the only information we can give the BBCode parser about tags is which tags are singular (self closing)